 Pearl Harbor Tours, Memorials and Museums – Hawaii

 Although the Japanese attack was overwhelming, it was not complete, nor did it achieve what they had hoped.
-No United States aircraft carriers were present at the time of the attack, and they neglected to damage the shoreside facilities of the naval base, which later went onto play a crucial role in the Allied victory at the end of the war.
+No United States aircraft carriers were present at the time of the attack, and they neglected to damage the shoreside facilities of the naval base, which later went on to play a crucial role in the Allied victory at the end of the war.
 Additionally, all but three ships damaged in the attack were raised, repaired, and later used in victorious war efforts.
 Most notably, the outrage caused by the attack fueled the strength of the United States and its citizens to commit to victory in World War II.
+The U.S. would exact revenge in The Battle of Midway, a decisive naval battle that took place between June 4-7, 1942, six months after Japan’s attack on Pearl Harbor.